NerTzhuLz/PhoenixBot/README.md

 ## Roadmap
 * Generally refactor create command
 * Change create command to check for 1/4 etc. on every line
+    * If it appears anywhere in the text, use 1/4 parsing
-    * If it's not there, add it
+    * Otherwise use per-line parsing, add it to the end of each line
-    * Add some kind of override for people who want to add extra messages
-        * e.g. ++create -a Need someone else to host... (message as usual)
 * Post 1 message per squad
+    * Add some kind of override for people who want to add extra messages?
+        * e.g. ++create -i Need someone else to host... (message as usual)
+        * Would add some kind of info text to each squad, instead of splitting it off from them
 * Create library function for closing squad
     * When squad closed, remove message
 * Close full squads
-* Timed closing
+    * When filled, duplicate the squad text into the filled message
 * Change recruiting commands to work in any channel
+    * Mostly just making it so they find messages in "recruiting" instead of in the same channel as themselves
 * Make channels for "recruiting squads" and "recruiting chat"
     * Squads is just a list of open squads.
 Commands can be used, but all messages are deleted
         * Have a notice at the top saying how to join squads to replace the current reminder text
     * Chat is how it is currently, without host messages
         * Filled squad messages include the host message
+* Commands for admins to close all or any squad
+* Timed closing
 * Add a remake command - ++remake ID @players
     * Opens squad "ID"
     * uses the same text